pvcraven/arcade_book/source/chapters/14_classes/classes.rst

     mary = Person()
     mary.name = 22

-By assigning a number to the ``name`` attribute, we are storing the wrong kind of data.
+By assigning a number to the ``name`` attribute on line 7, we are storing the wrong kind of data.
 The program runs, but if we use the ``mypy`` tool, it will give us an error saying we've made a mistake: